gianlu33/reactive-tools/sgx.md

   - E.g. if the EM listens to port 5000, SM1 will listen to port 5001, SM2 to 5002, etc..
   - As a consequence, you need to assign ports to Event Managers on the same machine with a certain interval (e.g. 5000, 6000, etc.)

+## Limitations

+At the moment, SGX modules can be only deployed in `debug` mode.

 ## Remote Attestation

 Remote Attestation (RA) is the process where the deployer can verify that a remote module is correctly loaded inside a node and not tampered with.
 During the process, data can also be exchanged, such as a symmetric key for future communication.